Dviros/Excalibur/README.md

 3. Add your shellcode and the compiled exploiter into "a.zip" and copy it to the "loot" folder".
 * a.zip needs to contain a compiled, standalone eternalblue exploiter from "vivami's" repo and the shellcode.

+4. Copy the powershell script to (p_v2.ps) to the loot folder.

 # TODO
 1. Add persistency in terms of add a new user account, and persistent shell.